patcable/onair/README.md

 ![onair](https://user-images.githubusercontent.com/2254952/79677012-47662c80-81ba-11ea-966b-99fd86452e41.gif)

 OnAir will either directly access your Hue system, or it can invoke IFTTT webhooks.
-You can use these to drive lots of different activieiss.
+You can use these to drive lots of different activities.

 ## Neat I want one!